Skip to Main Content AUB

 AI Generated Images

-The full image generated using AI should be included in your work (e.g. essay, presentation, process book), and treated like any other image used in academic work.
-It should be captioned and referenced in the List of Figures.
+Images generated with AI should be treated like any other image used in academic work.
+References should consist of the following elements:

-• Name of AI organisation (or tool/platform where this is unavailable).
+• Name of AI developer. (or tool/platform where this is unavailable)

 Examples: